Mastocytosis and other Mast Cell Disorders Frequently Asked Questions (FAQ)

 Q 1: What are mast cells?

-Mast cells can be activated in allergic reactions, but also by other triggers such as infections, medications, exercise or temperature changes.
+Mast cells may also be activated by other triggers such as exercise, temperature changes, some medications and allergy.

 Q 2: What are mast cell diseases?